LagPixelLOL/FlashMLA/tests/README.md

 1. **Sequence Chunking for Causal Attention**:
    - For causal attention, the sequence is processed in chunks of 256 tokens
-   - Each chunk only attends to itself and previous chunks (causal masking)
+   - Each chunk only attends to itself and previous tokens (causal masking)
    - This significantly reduces memory usage for long sequences

 2. **Smaller Processing Units**:
    - Block size reduced from 64x32 to 16x16 (75% reduction)
-   - Warps increased from 1 to 2 to ensure dimensions are multiples of 8
+   - Warps set to 2 to ensure dimensions are multiples of 8
    - Pipeline depth reduced to save shared memory

 3. **Compilation Fixes**: